Ryan Kaine is on the rocks…

 He’d fucked up for the last time.

-Martin closed his eyes to the cold grey mist and waited for death.
+Martin Princeton closed his eyes to the cold, grey mist, clamped his arms around his chest, and waited for death.

 To read more, buy the book in either Kindle, paperback, or audiobook format, and to be the first to know about new Ryan Kaine books, join The Friends of Ryan Kaine newsletter.